Information for Authors

 What to submit for the camera-ready version

-- Ensure that the correct fonts are embedded.
+- Make sure that the correct fonts are embedded.

-- Ensure that an images, graphs, and figures have the correct fonts embedded.
+- Make sure that images, graphs, and figures have the correct fonts embedded.

 - Prefix the file name with paperXX-YYYY-Z-source, where XX is your paper ID, YYYY is the year, and Z is the issue number.